|Images copyright DC COMICS|

 There were six 'proper' Wham!
 Annuals published by ODHAMS PRESS, the last being issued in '70 for '71.
 Strangely, though, Wham! survived the demise of the Power era (and the transformation of 'last comic standing' - SMASH! - into a VALIANT clone in March of 1969).
 In 1971, Wham!
 Annual 1972 was released by FLEETWAY, and - apart from the logo - bore absolutely no resemblance to any of its half-dozen predecessors, containing, to the best of my knowledge, not one single strip that had ever appeared in the weekly title.

-Whereas the six Odhams Annuals had contained mostly humour strips, the Fleetway version was mainly an adventure book, and readers buying it because of warm memories of the weekly (or earlier Annuals) must have been bewildered by the unfamiliar content.
-Where were The TIDDLERS, FRANKIE STEIN, or the HUMBUGS?
-Just where was PEST Of The WEST?
+Whereas the six Odhams Annuals had contained mostly humour strips, the Fleetway version was mainly an adventure book, and any readers buying it because of warm memories of the weekly (or earlier Annuals) must have been bewildered by the unfamiliar content.
+Where were The TIDDLERS, FRANKIE STEIN, or The HUMBUGS?
+Just where was The PEST Of The WEST?
 Gone South by the look of it - along with FOOTSIE The CLOWN, GLUGG and SAMMY SHRINK.

 There were two further Annuals in the series, although this time they were combined titles - WHAM!
 And POW!
 Annual 1973 (on sale Aug/Sept '72) and 1974 (issued Aug/Sept '73).
 Strictly speaking, the books should have been called Pow!
 And Wham!, because that was the name of the merged weekly - not vice versa.
 (I guess Wham! received top billing because it had been released first and had published more weekly issues.)